AI Engineer vs. Data Scientist: Key Differences and Career Paths

 AI engineers

 As we mentioned in the section on education, you’ll have the easiest time finding work as an AI or machine learning engineer if you have a relevant bachelor’s degree.
 Some jobs won’t require a master’s degree, but it certainly won’t hurt your chances.
-Regardless, if you’re starting out your career with little to no experience, you’ll likely begin working in an internship or entry-level position.
+Regardless, if you’re starting your career with little to no experience, you’ll likely begin working in an internship or entry-level position.

 Some startups may be more likely to hire professionals who are newer to the workforce; this could be an option for you to consider as you weigh different choices.
 It’s common for startups to have highly focused niches with specific AI-related needs.
 If you’re new in the field but have some experience or knowledge in the area of need, you may be an important asset to the company since they won’t have to pay for an expert at the top of the pay scale.
 You can learn and grow with the company.